py2ai/py2ai.github.io/_posts/2021-01-17-Sending-Live-Audio-From-Client-To-Server-over-wifi.md

 ---
+categories:
+- Python learning series
+description: This tutorial is about using socket programming to send audio data from Microphone of client to the server.
+featured-img: ctos
+keywords:
+- Python
+- Socket Programming
+- Audio Transmission
+- Pyshine
+- Wifi
+- Network Programming
 layout: post
-title: How to send audio from a client computer to a server over the wifi
-categories: [Python learning series]
 mathjax: true
-featured-img: ctos
+tags:
+- Python
+- Socket Programming
+- Audio Transmission
+- Pyshine
-description: This tutorial is about using socket programming to send audio data from Microphone of client to the server.
+title: How to send audio from a client computer to a server over...
-keywords: [Python, Socket Programming, Audio Transmission, Pyshine, Wifi, Network Programming]
-tags: [Python, Socket Programming, Audio Transmission, Pyshine]
 ---

 Hi friends!
 In a previous tutorial we used opencv to obtain video frames of webcam and send them over wifi to server/client.
 Below is the video about basics of socket programming.

 <br>